Celerium/Celerium.Auvik/docs/site/internal/Export-AuvikModuleSetting.md

 ```

 ### -AuvikConfFile
-Define the name of the Auvik configuration file.
+Define the name of the Auvik configuration file

 By default the configuration file is named:
     config.psd1